Home / Career Guides / Construction Project Manager

 What is the expected job growth for construction project managers?

 The job outlook is generally positive.
-According to the U.S. Bureau of Labor Statistics, employment for construction managers is projected to grow faster than the average for all occupations through the next decade.
+The BLS projects employment to grow faster than the average for all occupations through the next decade.
 Increased construction activities spurred by population growth and the need for infrastructure improvements drive demand for these professionals.

 What software knowledge is essential for a construction project manager?